vuejs/v2.vuejs.org/src/v2/guide/components-edge-cases.md

 ### Forcing an Update

-<p class="tip">If you find yourself needing to force in update in Vue, in 99.99% of cases, you've made a mistake somewhere.</p>
+<p class="tip">If you find yourself needing to force an update in Vue, in 99.99% of cases, you've made a mistake somewhere.</p>

 You may not have accounted for change detection caveats [with arrays](https://vuejs.org/v2/guide/list.html#Caveats) or [objects](https://vuejs.org/v2/guide/list.html#Object-Change-Detection-Caveats), or you may be relying on state that isn't tracked by Vue's reactivity system, e.g. with `data`.